broadinstitute/warp/pipelines/broad/dna_seq/somatic/single_sample/wgs/gdc_genome/GDCWholeGenomeSomaticSingleSample.changelog.md

 # 1.2.0
-2021-06-09

-* Updated GoTC base image to AppSec approved
+2021-06-28

-* Updated BWA version for GoTC image from 0.7.15.r1140 to 0.7.15
+* Change GoTC image to Samtools specific image in CramToUnmappedBams and Utilities

 # 1.1.0
 2021-03-23